thethunderturner/filament-latex/README.md

 brew install texlive-full # for MacOS
 ```
 If you are on Windows then please visit the [TeX Live website](https://tug.org/texlive/windows.html) and follow the instructions. \
-After you have installed `textlive`, find where the `pdflatex` binary is located by running this in your console:
+After you have installed `texlive`, find where the `pdflatex` binary is located by running this in your console:
 ```bash
 which pdflatex # for Unix based systems where pdflatex # for Windows